K3nzie/ComfyUI-PowerMETADATA/README.md

 ---

 ### 📂 Load & Strip Metadata
-Strips ALL existing metadata from an image tensor, returning a clean slate.
+Strips ALL existing metadata from an image tensor (or batch), returning a clean slate.
 Useful as a pre-processing step before injecting fresh EXIF.

+**Batch behaviour:** all images in the batch are stripped.

 **Typical workflow:**
 ```